 - The scammer uses the practice of caller ID "spoofing," which causes the customer's phone to display a false caller ID.
 Often, the scammer will "spoof" a local number, perhaps even using the utility's standard customer service number.

-Dozier said bill payments are accepted at SCE&G business offices, by mail, authorized payment agencies, online or through SCE&G's phone payment provider, BillMatrix, by calling 1-800-450-9160.
+Bill payments to SCE&G are accepted at the company’s business offices, by mail, authorized payment agencies, online or through SCE&G's phone payment provider, BillMatrix, by calling 1-800-450-9160.

 “Scam artists shift their tactics constantly, so we want to urge our customers to be on the alert and learn how to safeguard themselves against these scams,” Dozier said.
 “If you think you may be a victim of a scam, please notify your local law enforcement agency immediately.”

 The South Carolina Department of Consumer Affairs also has a phone line for reporting consumer scams: 800-922-1594 or 803-734-4200.
 For more information about how to safeguard against scams, watch our video: http://ow.ly/yuyou.
 Follow our social media channels: Twitter.com/@scegnews, Facebook.com/scegnews, and YouTube.com/scegnews for the latest updates regarding this issue.